December 9, 2014

 Q&A: Paul Hawken on Navigating Climate Change

-The environmentalist, entrepreneur, and author Pawl Hawken discusses Project Drawdown, his new guide to reducing carbon emissions.
+The environmentalist, entrepreneur, and author on his new guidebook to reducing carbon emissions.

 Hawken’s latest project, Project Drawdown is a “book…a database, a basis for curricula, and a digital platform” for navigating climate change.